-Right after Dylan was born I had an urge to prove everyone around me that “I can still continue on with my life”.
-When I spent a week alone with the baby I was worried I’m falling into the trap of becoming “just a mom without any other interests”, but when I was doing my work I was worried whether I’m spending enough time with the baby.
+Right after Dylan was born I had an urge to prove to everyone around me that “I can still continue on with my life”.
+When I spent a week alone with the baby I was worried I’m falling into the trap of becoming “just a mom without any other interests”, but when I was doing my work I was worried about whether I’m spending enough time with the baby.

 I really wish I knew back then what I realized recently: this isn’t a competition.
 Everyone makes different choices and none of them is wrong – as long as they’re not harmful to the baby, naturally.

 I was able to continue my work and projects because Dylan was a healthy baby and I felt fine (I had to continue working though, this wasn’t a choice).
-On top of that, I was in a position that I could leave my husband alone with a baby since we both work from home.
+On top of that, I was in a position where I could leave my husband alone with a baby since we both work from home.

 Could I do more in terms of my career?
 Absolutely, but unfortunately, I didn’t have a family nearby or people coming over and willing to take over my baby.
 Quite frankly it made me feel bad at times, but…